melonproject-archive/documentation/chapters/fund.md

     bytes makerAssetData,
     bytes takerAssetData,
     bytes signature
-) public`
+) public onlyInitialized`

 This is the fund's general interface to each registered exchange for trading asset tokens.
 The client will call this function for specific exchange/trading interactions.
 This function first calls the policyManager to ensure that function-specific policies are pre- or post-executed to ensure that the exchange trade adheres to the policies configured for the fund.
+This function implements the `onlyInitialized` modifier.
+Finally, the function emits the `ExchangeMethodCall()` event, logging the specified parameters.
 &nbsp;

 `function addOpenMakeOrder(